qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/defining_properties.rst

 Checking incoming values
 ========================

 You can check incoming values by adding a ``check`` key to the corresponding property definition.
 But keep in mind that these checks only apply in the development (source) version of the application.
-Due to performance optimization, we stip of these checks for the build version.
+Due to performance optimization, we strip these checks for the build version.
 If you want a property validation, take a look at the :ref:`validation section <pages/defining_properties#validation_incoming_values>`.

 .. _pages/defining_properties#predefined_types: